Many people following a low carb diet might question whether Quest chips are suitable for a keto regimen.1

 According to Quest’s mission, their chips and other products are created based on the following criteria:

-• Utilization of fiber sources which are FDA approved2
+- Utilization of fiber sources which are FDA approved3

 The combination of the above factors are a great start to making Quest chips keto friendly; however, knowing the carb counts of each (which can be viewed below!) will help dieters know which variety is the best choice.

-Amount of Net Carbs in Quest Chips & Nutrition Info (How Many Carbs are in Quest Chips)
+Amount of Net Carbohydrates in Quest Chips & Nutrition Info (How Many Carbohydrates are in Quest Chips)

 Traditional chips utilize either potatoes or corn, which are both full of carbohydrates; but the amount of net carbs, between 4 and 5, in both Quest Original Style and Tortilla Chips are significantly lower while having a comparatively better nutritional profile as well.

-One reason is the answer to the question “are Quest chips keto friendly?” is yes, is the elimination of potatoes and corn and the use of a protein blend as an ingredient base.
-Quest utilizes both milk protein isolate and whey protein isolate along with other low carb secret weapons such as psyllium husk, chia seed, and stevia sweetener, which have a myriad of proven health benefits, in their chips to create a crispy and crunchy guilt-free snack.3
+One reason why Quest chips are considered keto-friendly is because they do not contain potatoes or corn; instead, they use a protein blend as the base ingredient.
+Quest utilizes both milk protein isolate and whey protein isolate along with other low carb secret weapons such as psyllium husk, chia seed, and stevia sweetener, which have a myriad of proven health benefits, in their chips to create a crispy and crunchy guilt-free snack.5

 Original Style Quest Chips: Keto Style Too